Background pattern

 Women of childbearing age should discuss the use of contraceptives with their doctor.

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 It is not recommended to breastfeed while taking lacosamida, as lacosamida passes into breast milk.

-Driving and operating machinery
+Driving and using machines

 Lacosamida Vivanta contains sodium

-3. How to Take Lacosamida Vivanta
+3. How to take Lacosamida Vivanta

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administering this medication exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-Use of Lacosamida Vivanta
+Using Lacosamida Vivanta

-• The treatment with lacosamida can be initiated:
+• Treatment with lacosamida may be started:

 • by taking the medication orally or